ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-developer-certification-cloudformation.md

 ---
 {% include JB/setup %}

 [CloudFormation](https://aws.amazon.com/cloudformation/) templates are JSON documents that build AWS infrastucture.
 The cool part is that these templates can be version control and run over and over again - this is infrastructure as code in a fleshy-codey sort of way!
 The only bummer is that you can only have 20 CloudFormation stacks in a region - and of course, you can increase this by contacting AWS.
+Obviously you can create as many CloudFormation Templates as you want.

 ## CloudFormation Templates